DebarghaG/estimate-train-time/README.md

 ### Computation Sampling
 The computing operator sampling module requires the configuration of each operator in the form of a YAML file.
-The "/configs/collect" and "/configs/test" directories provide details about the configuration files.
+The `/configs/collect` and `/configs/test` directories provide details about the configuration files.
 This can be run on a single GPU or multiple GPUs.
    ```bash
    cd Kernel_sampling
    ## For example sampling the baddbmm with fp16
    python sampling_controller.py --config_path ./configs/collect/baddbmm.yml --precision fp16
    ```
-The files "run_collection.sh" and "run_test.sh" contain details about how to test and collect the sampling data for each operator.
-The "--parts" option specifies how many parts the sampling work should be split into, and the "--part" option specifies which part of the work is being processed on current GPU.
+The files `run_collection.sh` and `run_test.sh` contain details about how to test and collect the sampling data for each operator.
+The `--parts` option specifies how many parts the sampling work should be split into, and the `--part` option specifies which part of the work is being processed on current GPU.

 ### Communication Sampling
 This part, like the Operator Sampling, also requires the configuration of each communication operator in the form of a YAML file.
-The "/configs/collect" and "/configs/test" directories provide details about the configuration files.
+The `/configs/collect` and `/configs/test` directories provide details about the configuration files.
 The example shows how to collect P2P communication between two nodes, with only one GPU being active on each node.
    ```bash
     # Get master address and port
     nodes=( $( scontrol show hostnames $SLURM_JOB_NODELIST ) )